How to Set Up and Use the Filesystem MCP Server — Complete Guide

 "args": ["-y", "@modelcontextprotocol/server-filesystem", "/Users/me/projects/monorepo"]

-Data science with separate data directory:
+Data science with separate data:

 "args": ["-y", "@modelcontextprotocol/server-filesystem", "/Users/me/projects/ml-project", "/Users/me/datasets"]